No. 6 Marquette holds off No. 11 UConn in Big East semifinal

 BIG PICTURE

-UConn: Fell to 10-5 in Big East semifinal games, but is certainly playing well heading into the NCAA Tournament and appears talented enough to challenge for a trip to the Final Four.
-The Huskies were looking for their 11th trip to the Big East title game and first since Kemba Walker took them on that memorable run to the 2011 crown.
-Connecticut spent 2014-20 in the American Athletic Conference before returning to the Big East.
+UConn: Fell to 10-5 in Big East semifinal games, but is certainly playing well heading into the NCAA Tournament and appears talented enough to make a run to the Final Four.

 Marquette: Has won 13 of 14 overall.
 The school’s only league tournament crown came in 1997, with four wins in four days at the Conference USA championship in St. Louis.